carblue/acos5/README.md

 The line "card_drivers = acos5_external, npa, internal;" is just an example from OpenSC version 0.17.0 opensc.conf: It means: Just prepend
 acos5_external,
 to the list of drivers specified by default and remove a leading comment character # in this line, if there is any.
-When using ACOS5 V2.00, it's also required for any OpenSC release version <= 0.19.0, to bypass the almost non-functional 'acos5' internal driver somehow, thus a painless start is by using
-    card_drivers = acos5_external, default;  # this excludes all internal drivers, and the default driver does just nothing, so it would fail in a determined way as last resort, if driver acos5_external doesn't match

 ```
 app default {